 This Instrumental Band Program is an optional part of the curriculum of the Evergreen School District.
 The program is offered to all 5th and 6th grade students interested in learning to play a band instrument.
 Band class meets for 45 minutes once a week during the school day and is a “Performing Arts” class.
 Performances are important and all students are expected to perform in the district's spring concert at Quimby Oak Middle School.
 There is no cost for this program.
 However, all students are expected to purchase “Standards of Excellence, Book 1” by Bruce Pearson (the red book) and a cleaning/care kit for their instrument of choice.
 Students may also need to rent or buy their instrument.
 Instruction will be offered on flute, clarinet, alto saxophone, trumpet, and trombone.
 Registration and classes begin in September.
-For more information, contact: Yessica Rodriguez, Evergreen School District Music Teacher, email@example.com or 408-270-6827.
+For more information, contact: Yessica Gallagher, Evergreen School District Music Teacher, email@example.com or 408-270-6827.

 Through the Evergreen Elementary School District, an art teacher visits our 4th through 6th graders on a weekly basis.
 Lessons integrate art with science and music.